-structure of their export industries and their key trading partners differ significantly from other regions.
-The purpose of this paper is to bridge this gap by investigating empirically the significance of the relationship between exports and credit-worthiness of importing countries, using merchandise export values for a balanced panel of 107 Arab partner countries (importer countries) between 1997 and 2017, totalizing in average 85% of the total Arab merchandise exports (898.5 billion US\$ in 2017).
+The purpose of this paper is to contribute to bridge this gap by investigating empirically the significance of the relationship between exports and creditworthiness of importing countries, using merchandise export values for a balanced panel of 107 Arab partner countries (importer countries) between 1997 and 2017, totalizing in average 85% of the total Arab merchandise exports (898.5 billion US\$ in 2017).
+Corroborating evidence on this topic will only give further backing to the significance of specialized export financial institutions to finance exports, mitigate credit risks and keep trade finance markets in Arab countries from drying-up.